ministryofjustice/network-access-control-infrastructure/documentation/hiding-secrets-in-task-definitions.md

 ```

-Then in the root module e.g. service_admin we assign values to 'secret_arns' input variable by doing the following:
+Then in the root module e.g. service_admin we assign values to the 'secret_arns' input variable by doing the following:

 ```shell
 secret_arns = local.secret_manager_arns
 ```

-This will allow us to pass the secret arns in the list to the module so task definitions will be able to call these arns.
+This will allow us to pass the secret arns in the list to the module so task definitions will be able to call these arns for each secret.
 An example of how the secret arn for 'admin_db username' is retrieved from the arns list within a task definition:

 ```shell
 {